 - Look for a link or option titled Adjust brightness.

 - This option allows you to adjust the laptop brightness based on the power plan or setting being used, whether the laptop is running on AC power or battery power.
 Modify the applicable power plan and set the brightness to the desired level.
 These brightness settings will still be in effect after the computer is restarted.

 After adjusting your laptop's brightness, it should retain the new settings automatically.
 If the brightness settings are not retained after a computer restart, they are probably being overridden by settings within the Power Options menu (as we mentioned in the introduction).
 If this is the case, you'll need to create a custom power plan, which can be done by accessing the Power Options utility in the Control Panel.

 If the key combination method is not working and you've made the appropriate adjustments in Power Options, it is likely your computer has a video driver problem.
 This typically happens after updating the video drivers.
 Monitor drivers can also cause this problem.
 To resolve any potential monitor related issues, reinstall the monitor by following the steps below.

 - Click the + or arrow next to Monitors to expand the monitors list.

 - Highlight any detected monitors under Monitors and press delete to remove them from the computer.

-- Once Monitors has been removed from Device Manager, under Action, click Scan for Hardware changes to let Windows re-detect the monitor and install the applicable drivers.
+- Once the monitors has been removed from Device Manager, under Action, click Scan for Hardware changes to let Windows re-detect the monitor and install the applicable drivers.